sigr3s/sigr3s/README.md

 I'm Sergi, I'm a C# developer specilalized in XR.
 You can usually find me doing stuff on Unity but eventually you will also see me working on C++ or Unreal.

 I work at HP doing VR and helping other developers that are willing to join us!
+[You also can watch my coworker and I do some unity VR](https://www.youtube.com/watch?v=iRIKdSM3oTA&ab_channel=CircuitStream)

 In my free time, I try to diy projects despite they don't always go as planned.
 My dog 🐶 takes the other part of my free time as we go outdoors to explore nearvy mountains.